Jan-Kerschbaum/Parec/README.md

 The Parec frontend code is organized into several directories and files, a detailed description can be found in the [parec-frontend](parec-frontend) directory.
 Some important files are:

-%%%%%%%%- `public/`: This directory contains the public assets for the frontend, such as the index.html file and the favicon.

 - 🗂️ [`src/`](parec-frontend/src): This directory contains the source code for the Parec web application, including JavaScript, TypeScript, HTML, and CSS files that define the frontend logic, layout, and styling of the application, as well as additional assets such as images and fonts: